YWI - Yoga Warriors International

 During this type of event, you think that your life or others' lives are in danger.
 You may feel afraid or feel that you have no control over what is happening.”
-Anyone who has been through a traumatic or life-threatening event can develop PTS.
+Anyone who has been through a traumatic or life-threatening event can develop PTSD.
 These events can include natural disasters, car accidents, terrorist attacks, physical assaults, abuse, rape, and many other types of events.

-Some common symptoms associated with PTS include reliving the event over and over, nightmares, avoiding thoughts or people associated with the traumatic event, numbing, feeling keyed up, difficulty sleeping or staying asleep, a feeling of detachment, irritability, difficulty concentrating, an exaggerated startle response, headaches, and chronic pain.
+Some common symptoms associated with PTSD include reliving the event over and over, nightmares, avoiding thoughts or people associated with the traumatic event, numbing, feeling keyed up, difficulty sleeping or staying asleep, a feeling of detachment, irritability, difficulty concentrating, an exaggerated startle response, headaches, and chronic pain.